Doctor insights on:

 - What are possible side effects of treatments for thyroid cancer?

-- What are the side effects of stopping adderal after taking it for years?
+- What are the possible side effects of laser prostate surgery?

 - What are the possible side effects of cephalexin?